 Library . . .
-Technical Articles and Opinions
+Technical Articles and Other Resources

 This multi-part article is about making new products, and the process of bringing them from concept to final customer.
 The discussion covers a wide range of topics and possible directions in development.